inas-argumentation/RationalizedTransformerPredictor/readme.md

 This is the code repository for the paper [Rationalizing Transformer Predictions via End-To-End Differentiable Self-Training](https://aclanthology.org/2024.emnlp-main.664/) by Marc Brinner and Sina Zarrieß, published at EMNLP 2024.

+## Use the RTP!

+We created an easy-to-use wrapper that turns transformer encoders like BERT, RoBERTa, ELECTRA or DeBERTa into rationalized transformer predictors.
+The code and a conceptual usage example are available [here](use_it_yourself).

 ## Repository Structure

 The repository contains code for training and evaluating all methods tested in our paper, except A2R and A2R-Noise, for which we used